quintanar401/quintanar401.github.io/OPS.md

 f\Wh[g] a; f\Wh[g](a1;..;an)
 {|x|x-1}\Wh[0<] 10 // subtract while x>0
-10 {|x y| (x-1;y-1)}\Wh[{|x y| 0<x+y}] 2 // Multiple args are ok, but `f` must return a list/vec of the same length
+10 {|x y| (x-1;y-1)}\Wh[{|x y| 0<x+y}] 2 // Multiple args are ok, but `f` must return a list/vec of the same length f\Wh arg; // g is id if not provided, repeat until f returns 0b
 ```
 Both functions must have the same arity.